rdtarvin/RADseq_Quito_2017/installation_instructions.md

-Virtual Box Installation and Setup Instructions
+Virtual Machine Installation and Setup Instructions
 ==

 So we are all working in the same computing environment, please follow these instructions: